ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/5-operational-emissions.md

 #### **Scaleway Data Storage**

-GWF use Scaleway for block storage.
+GWF use Scaleway for object storage.
 So, we used the same methodology as for the Hetzner data storage.
 One key difference was that Hetzner allocates a fixed amount of storage while Scaleway charges per gigabyte hour.

 Typically GWF uses 463.579 TBhours of data per month.
 We again assumed SSD storage and use a value of 0.0012 kWh/TBh from [CCF's Storage Methodology](https://www.cloudcarbonfootprint.org/docs/methodology/#storage).